They say music doesn’t sell anymore so the next important currency is using music for email addresses.

 There are quite a few options available for you with regards to this.
 We would recommend the option that gives you the most control and that would be collecting them yourself using an email marketing service.
 Aweber is the best for this in our opinion.
 It gives you an incredible amount of control the email addresses you collect.

-john Oszajca is a master at techniques for swapping music for emil addresses and has put together a great course that takes you through step by step what you would need to do to set up an email collecting system.
+John Oszajca is a master at techniques for swapping music for emil addresses and has put together a great course that takes you through step by step what you would need to do to set up an email collecting system.

 If you’re not up for investing too much time or money into getting a system set up for collecting email addresses, there are a couple of services that you can use to get this done.

 Bandcamp provides artists with a customisable microsite where their music can be uploaded and shared.
-All tracks can be played for free on the website and users are most often provided with the option to purchase the album or a specific track at prices customizable prices, and sometimes are given the option to pay more than required for the album/track.
+All tracks can be played for free on the website and users are most often provided with the option to purchase the album or a specific track at prices customisable prices, and sometimes are given the option to pay more than required for the album/track.

 More importantly, the site allows users to collect email addresses.